 How to scan the QR codes using Nursebuddy app?

-Please note that QR codes visit validation is only available to use in the Nursebuddy app for carers.
 This is the new version of the mobile app that can be found here for iOS and Android.

 Checking the visit validation information